-We are here to help you succeed!
+We are here to help you succeed.
 Do you have questions about your degree requirements, a specific course, student services on campus or the best way to get into a degree program?
 If you have any concerns about accessing the courses and services you need, we are here to help.
-Find us on QLess to chat with an advisor who can lead you in the right direction, answer these questions and more.
+Our advising appointments allow you to chat with an advisor who can lead you in the right direction, answer these questions and more.

 Benefits of an Advising Appointment